ciatph/psgc2/README.md

 # psgc2

+This repository is a fork from @xemasiv's https://github.com/xemasiv/psgc2 repository.<br>
+This fork aims to test and run the existing codes on a scheduled basis and upload relevant data to Firebase Storage for reference.

+---

 Official Philippine Standard Geographic Code (PSGC) in json formats.

 Contains all the latest regions, provinces, cities, municipalities and barangays.